 The graphics adapter definitely supports UHD 2160p monitors at 60 Hz, and will gladly HW-decode AVC, HEVC and VP9-encoded videos.
 There is no AV1 support here though.

-The AMD Ryzen 3 5300U (not to be confused with the A4-5300 from 2012) is a processor for thin and light laptops based on the Lucienne generation.
+The AMD Ryzen 3 5300U (not to be confused with the A4-5300, a CPU released in 2012) is a Lucienne family processor designed for use in thin and light laptops.
 The R3 5300U integrates four cores (quad core) based on the Zen 2 microarchitecture.
 They are clocked at 2.6 (guaranteed base clock) to 3.8 GHz (Turbo) and support SMT for a total of 8 threads.
 The chip is manufactured on the modern 7 nm TSMC process.
 Compared to the older and similar Ryzen 3 4300U (Renoir), the Ryzen 3 5300U offers SMT and slightly higher clock speeds.
 The faster Ryzen 3 5400U is based on the newer Zen 3 architecture.
 See our hub page on the Renoir Processors for more information on the Lucienne / Renoir architecture.

 In addition to the four CPU cores, the APU also integrates a Radeon RX Vega 6 integrated graphics adapter with 6 CUs at up to 1500 MHz.
 The dual channel memory controller supports DDR4-3200 and energy efficient LPDDR4-4266 RAM.
 Furthermore, 4 MB level 3 cache can be found on the chip.